Ryan Lindley: Indianapolis Colts

-Canadian Football League

 Ottawa Redblacks

 After not playing professional football for more than a year, Lindley signed with the Ottawa Redblacks of the Canadian Football League (CFL) on February 2, 2017.
 Lindley saw the most action during the preseason for the Redblacks; he completed 18 of 30 pass attempts for 140 yards with 1 touchdown and 0 interceptions.
 Lindley made his first CFL start on September 22, 2017: Starting quarterback Trevor Harris and backup Drew Tate were both out with injuries.
-Lindley played very poorly, completing just 16 of 36 pass attempts (44.4%) for only 151 yards (4.2 yards per attempt), with one interception and the Redblacks were beaten handily by the Blue Bombers 29–9.
-Lindley was not much better in the team's next match against the Saskatchewan Roughriders, completing 17 of 31 pass attempts (54.8%) for 161 yards (5.2 yards per attempt), with one touchdown and one interception.
-On March 6, 2018 Lindley was released by the Redblacks.
+Lindley played poorly, completing just 16 of 36 pass attempts (44.4%) for only 151 yards (4.2 yards per attempt), with one interception and the Redblacks were beaten handily by the Winnipeg Blue Bombers 29–9.
+In his next start against the Saskatchewan Roughriders, Lindley completed 17 of 31 pass attempts (54.8%) for 161 yards (5.2 yards per attempt), with one touchdown and one interception.
+He also served as Ottawa's short-yardage quarterback during the 2017 season, rushing 47 times for 74 yards and five touchdowns.
+On March 6, 2018, Lindley was released by the Redblacks.